bww/Ego/README.md

 # Executing templates

 Generally, you will execute your templates within a Go application.
-As a convenience, a standalone compiler is also included e.g., for testing or executing examples.
+As a convenience, a standalone compiler is also included for testing.

 ## Executing templates with `egoc`